omarreess/MapView_Component/README.md

    so there on unneeded Override for child classes

  - S Single-Responsibility Principle as each Function for only one job

+ Unit Testing is Added :
+ - It tests util funcitons's logic
+ - A Group of testing cases for repaintMarkerIcon() Method is added
+ - Code Coverage isn't high enough , but it covers the important Methods

  <p float="left">
     <img src="https://github.com/omarreess/MapView_Component/blob/master/screenshot/archtestnew.png" height="150" />
 </p>